Is fasting good for you?

 But why else is fasting good for you?
 What other neat things can it do for your body, mind, and life?

-If you’re concerned about your HbA1c, IF could help get it into a good range.[8]
+If you’re concerned about your HbA1c, intermittent fasting could help get it into a good range.[8]

-In one study, following ADF for 3–12 weeks led to a 6.6 lbs–12 lbs body fat loss.[9]
-(With IF, this fat is often lost from the belly area, too.[10]
+In one study, following ADF for 3 to 12 weeks led to a body fat loss between 6.6 and 12 lbs.[9]
+(With intermittent fasting, this fat is often lost from the belly area, too.[10]
 Bonus!)

-Fat loss with IF often goes hand in hand with preserving your muscle mass [11,12], which boosts your overall metabolic health.[13]
+Fat loss with intermittent fasting often goes hand in hand with preserving your muscle mass,[11,12] which boosts your overall metabolic health.[13]

-For maximum muscle-preserving benefits, pairing IF with strength exercises and a balanced, protein-rich diet is a strong move.[11]
+For maximum muscle-preserving benefits, pairing intermittent fasting with strength exercises and a balanced, protein-rich diet is a strong move.[11]

 Studies suggest that cognition (a fancy word for thinking) can be enhanced.[16]